Effective Date: September 12, 2016

 6.8 Payment Methods

 In order to use certain Site Services, Client must provide account information for at least one valid Payment Method.
-The Site makes the following methods of payment available: credit cards, in some cases bank accounts, PayPal, and such other methods of payment as Upwork may accept from time to time in our sole discretion.

 6.9 US Dollars and Foreign Currency Conversion